Starcaster by Fender: Electric guitars

 The electric guitars in this range were manufactured in East Asia, and typically sold as part of a starter package along with a Squier SP-10 practice amplifier (e.g. "Starcaster Strat Pack").
 In 2006–2007 the Fender website identified them as being sold through Best Buy, Target, Sam's Club and Costco outlets.
 Different finishes were available exclusively at each outlet, for example, three-tone sunburst with rosewood fretboard from Best Buy, black with maple fingerboard from Target and metallic black with rosewood fingerboard and pearloid scratchplate (Model No. 0283001165) from Sam's Club.
 Although the range was withdrawn from the Fender website in 2007, it continued to be developed and was sold through a variety of other outlets, such as BJ's Wholesale Club, Amazon.com and Buy.com.
 Most of these guitars were Stratocasters, but some early versions (sometimes called S1) had an arrow-shaped headstock similar to that of the Fender Swinger.

 The typical Starcaster Strat Pack solid-body electric was fitted with three single-coil pickups, a five-way selector switch and a floating tremolo bridge.
 The neck on models up to 2011 features the large CBS headstock and may have 21 or 22 frets, depending on the model.
 Some models have the headstock painted to match the guitar body.
 Later Starcaster models feature the smaller Fender headstock.
 The body may be basswood or agathis depending on model and year of manufacture.
 To bring down cost, other minor changes, such as a lower-grade tremolo, were made, and the Starcaster was manufactured in Far Eastern countries such as China or Indonesia.
 The pickup cavity is routed to allow an H-S-H pickup configuration, which allows for flexibility in pickup arrangement.
 Although most models feature the classic Stratocaster configuration of three single-coil pickups, at least one uses the H-S-S pickup configuration with a humbucker in the bridge position.
-It is not considered a Strat copy because the Stratocaster design is owned by Fender.